 There are a vast number of ETF choices on the U.S. market today.
 To determine which ones are right for your portfolio, it's helpful to look at common ETF types, the investment strategies associated with them, and their benefits, risks, and costs.

-Let's take a closer look at the three main categories of ETFs: equity ETFs, ETFs with complicated strategies, and non-equity ETFs.
+Let's take a closer look at the main categories of ETFs: equity ETFs, ETFs with complicated strategies, and non-equity ETFs.

 TypeEquity ETFs>DescriptionThere is a wide array of equity ETFs to choose from, so knowing about the various subtypes can help you find one that fits your portfolio.
 Depending on the index tracked by the ETF, it may own stocks issued by companies from around the world or it may limit its investable universe to companies in the United States.
 Some ETFs allow companies of all styles and sizes, while others limit their holdings based on the particular characteristics of a company.
-Because there are so many variables, the number of stocks held by an ETF can range from less than 25 to over 7,000.>Examples
+Because there are so many variables, the number of stocks held by an ETF can range from less than 25 to over thousands.>Examples

 - International ETFs